 Visit Stormwater Outreach for Regional Municipalities webpage AZSTORM.org to find out more information regarding your municipality’s rules on pool backwashing and other tips to protect our environment.
 Remember, “Only rain in the storm drain.”

+Water – Use It Wisely is proud to feature guest bloggers who write about topics related to water and water conservation.
 Justin Bern is a Senior Water Quality Specialist in the Water Resources Department at the city of Scottsdale.
 He assists city environmental program coordinators to protect drinking water and water reuse infrastructure and maintain compliance with county, state, and federal environmental permits.